-Rev. Susan Chorley, Exhale co-founder and board member is sharing her story in Parents Magazine as a mother who has had an abortion.
+Rev. Susan Chorley, Exhale co-founder is sharing her story in Parents Magazine as a mother who has had an abortion.
 Susan, an ordained Baptist minister, is featured with her son Franz and ex-husband Frank as she shares her family’s experience.

 Susan has set out on a tour telling her story from the pulpit at churches around the country.
 We know that so many who’ve had abortions don’t feel they can bring their whole selves to church and we are working with Susan to change that.
 She will be preaching about leaving shame outside the door of the church.

 For specific information on these services or if you would like to invite Rev. Chorley to speak with your congregation, please email email@example.com.

 Donate Now to support the Pro-Voice Tour and Exhale’s mission.

 We will add events as they are scheduled.
 Consider donating to Exhale to help us sustain these efforts: exhaleprovoice.org/donate

 “Susan began and ended her sermon with a song—bookending a holy encounter.
 It set the tone for her presentation—an invitation to look into the soul of one who dared speak the word “abortion” in church.
 She did so without apology or condemnation, and knowing that it was uncharted water.
 People at our church have been finding their own voices adn even have embraced the moniker, “Pro-Voice”.
 After the worship service, she gave space for people to tell their own stories.
 And some bravely did just that—for the first time.
 It was a grace-filled visit.”